 Gain some insights into life as a student from another students perspective by reading our student blogs.

 The course is an introduction to a career in the thoroughbred industry worldwide.

 Minimum Leaving Certificate or equivalent.
 Previous practical experience in the thoroughbred industry is desirable.

 Students should be over 18 years; the age profile is generally 18-26 with some exceptions.

-Students are selected by a panel based on education, previous experience, references from employers and character references.
+Students are selected by a panel based on education, previous experience and references from employers.

 100% commitment, good work ethic and good horsemanship skills

 Non-EU applicants’ visa requirements vary from one country to another.
 The Irish National Stud applies for a student visa for each Non-EU National student selected.
 This visa is issued for the duration of the course subject to approval by The Department of Justice, Equality and Law Reform (Ireland).